| 1. WELCOME:

 |

-Fig 2: The human body is a mechanism (Picture,
+Fig 2: The human body is a mechanism

-Adam.com) |
+(Picture, Adam.com) |

 |

-Fig 3: The human Musculoskeletal System can be compared to
+Fig 3: The human Musculoskeletal System can be

-systems, the guy ropes are spaced well away. |
+design such systems, the guy ropes are spaced well away. |

 |

-Fig 4: In the human body, the guy ropes (muscles) are closely
+Fig 4: In the human body, the guy ropes

-spaced making the system very fine-tuned and critical. |
+(muscles) are closely spaced making the system very fine-tuned

-The bones and muscles in the body – which complement one
+The bones and muscles in the body – which complement one another,

-explain human movement in a satisfactory way.
+movement in a satisfactory way.

 Let us find out why the design of the musculoskeletal system is